JDSherbert/Unreal-Engine-Async-Load-Tool/README.md

 -----------------------------------------------------------------------

 ### Why Asynchronously Load Anything?
-Loading game assets asynchronously in Unreal Engine offers several benefits:
+Loading game assets asynchronously offers several benefits:

-- Reduced Loading Times: Loading assets asynchronously allows the game to load resources in the background while the game is running.
-This helps to reduce initial loading times and enables a smoother transition between different levels or sections of the game.
+- Reduced Loading Times: We can preload what we need!
 - Improved Responsiveness: Asynchronous loading helps prevent the main thread from being blocked, allowing other processes to continue unimpeded.
-This stops the game from freezing or becoming unresponsive while assets are being loaded - players can continue interacting with the game while resources are loaded in the background.
-- Optimized Resource Usage: Loading assets asynchronously allows for better management of system resources.
-Resources can be loaded on-demand, ensuring that only the necessary assets are loaded when needed.
-This helps to optimize memory usage and can contribute to overall system stability.
+- Optimized Resource Usage: Loading assets asynchronously allows for better management of system resources and optimization.
-- Dynamic Loading and Unloading: Asynchronous loading enables dynamic loading and unloading of assets during gameplay.
-This is particularly useful in open-world games or environments with large, sprawling levels.
-Assets can be loaded or unloaded based on the player's location or progression, helping to conserve resources.
+- Dynamic Loading and Unloading: Assets can be loaded or unloaded based on the player's location or progression, helping to conserve resources.
 - Streaming and Seamless Transitions: Asynchronous loading supports streaming of assets, allowing for seamless transitions between different parts of the game world.
 This is essential for maintaining a continuous and immersive experience without noticeable interruptions or loading screens.
-- Parallel Processing: By loading assets asynchronously, the game engine can take advantage of parallel processing capabilities.
-This means that while one set of assets is being loaded, other game-related tasks can be performed simultaneously, maximizing the utilization of available hardware resources.
+- Parallel Processing: While one set of assets is being loaded, other game-related tasks can be performed simultaneously, maximizing the utilization of available hardware resources.
-- Adaptability to Varying Hardware: Asynchronous loading provides a level of adaptability to varying hardware specifications.
-It allows the game to adjust its asset loading strategy based on the performance capabilities of the player's system, ensuring a more consistent experience across a range of hardware configurations.
-- Support for Large and Diverse Game Worlds: Games with extensive and diverse environments benefit significantly from asynchronous loading.
-It enables developers to efficiently manage the loading and unloading of assets, supporting expansive game worlds without sacrificing performance or requiring excessive memory usage.
+- Adaptability to Varying Hardware: Stability and resource delegation.

 In summary, loading game assets asynchronously in Unreal Engine contributes to a more responsive, efficient, and immersive gaming experience, particularly in scenarios where large and dynamic game worlds are involved.